 - January 21, 2016

-- Category: Ministry of Power - Policy, Uncategorized
+- Categories: Ministry of Power - Policy, Miscellaneous

 The Union Cabinet, chaired by the Prime Minister Shri Narendra Modi has approved the proposal of the Ministry of Power for amendments in the Tariff Policy.
 For the first time a holistic view of the power sector has been taken and comprehensive amendments have been made in the Tariff policy 2006.
 The amendments are also aimed at achieving the objectives of Ujwal DISCOM Assurance Yojana (UDAY) with the focus on 4 Es: Electricity for all, Efficiency to ensure affordable tariffs, Environment for a sustainable future, Ease of doing business to attract investments and ensure financial viability.